ajbodev/ajbodev.github.io/app/content/tech/react-plain-es5.md

 Why you might want to use React or any js framework to build your website or webapp - the reasons for doing that is a topic on its own.
 Assuming you want to do so, we're interested in whether we can do it in plain old JavaScript [ES5](https://es5.github.io/), and what reasons would you have for doing this.

-React, like most modern JavaScript codebases, uses latest JavaScript standard features beyond ES5 - in particular ES6, including the native import/export-based module system.
+React, like most modern JavaScript codebases, uses the latest JavaScript standard features beyond ES5 - in particular ES6, including the native import/export-based module system.
 Thanks to [Babel](https://babeljs.io/) and friends (webpack, gulp, polyfills), we dont have to wait for browsers to implement the the latest standard - we can run them right now via a combination of transpilation, bundling, polyfilling.
 The generated output code is usually targeted to ES5, which most browsers run, including all the way to IE8 (with polyfills).

 In a sense, React IS already ES5, with the help of tooling.
 But the source language, which uses classes and JSX, is NOT plain ES5, as we also see in most of the examples and tutorials online.
 And since most browsers do not natively support some important parts of ES6 and other syntax (like JSX, which wont be native anytime soon if ever, as well as the hotly debated import/export module system), we need to use this heavy tooling of transpilers, bundlers, and whatnot BEFORE we can even say 'Hello World'!